dwarvesf/handbook/guides/leave-request.md

 A consistent leave process prevents a company from being accidentally disrupted when an employee requests to be absent.

-At our workplace, every time an employee submits a request for leave or remote work, whether it is for a half-shift or a full-day absence, the process must follow these steps:
+At our workplace, every time an employee submits a request for leave, whether it is for a half-shift or a full-day absence, the process must follow these steps:

 ### Before Request Submission
 Employees need to discuss with the client and the team in advance to align tasks so their absence affects the project as little as possible.